Bobby Witt Jr. Player Props: Royals vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.51 team ERA ranks 23rd across all league pitching staffs.
+- The Dodgers' 4.49 team ERA ranks 21st among all MLB pitching staffs.

-- The Dodgers will send Miller (3-1) out to make his seventh start of the season.
-He is 3-1 with a 4.13 ERA and 31 strikeouts through 32 2/3 innings pitched.
+- Urias makes the start for the Dodgers, his 11th of the season.
+He is 5-4 with a 4.39 ERA and 53 strikeouts through 55 1/3 innings pitched.

-- His last appearance came on Saturday against the Houston Astros, when the right-hander went four innings, surrendering six earned runs while allowing 10 hits.
+- In his most recent time out on Thursday, May 18, the lefty tossed three innings against the St. Louis Cardinals, allowing six earned runs while surrendering six hits.

-- In six games this season, the 24-year-old has amassed an ERA of 4.13, with 8.5 strikeouts per nine innings.
-Opponents are hitting .236 against him.
+- The 26-year-old has put up a 4.39 ERA and 8.6 strikeouts per nine innings across 10 games this season, while allowing a batting average of .250 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.